 ‘Thou shalt not make unto thee any graven image, or any likeness of any thing that is in heaven above, or that is in the earth beneath, or that is in the water under the earth:’

 The purpose of statues made out of precious metals like a golden calf, which was a common practice throughout the ancient world (it was even practiced in New Testament Rome) was to display a reserve fund of the people.
 When the people pool their collective resources together and make monetary sacrifices to the community reserve for the socialist good of their whole society, then the result is that they have enslaved each other and themselves through a social contract as a mutual surety for the well-being of their society.
 When this occurs, every participant is consenting to be forced to provide for their neighbor through taxation unto the collective fiscal bureaucracy because it promises them strength-in-numbers where they live their lives by the assured contract of sight rather than the organic relationships of faith and personal responsibility.
 The federal reserve bank in America may not be represented by a literal graven image of a man or an animal, but the United States does have plenty of that kind of symbolism that readily corresponds to its own institution of statue labor and national identity.
-Between Mount Rushmore, the Statue of Liberty, and animism in bald eagles are just a few of the examples that serve the same purpose as the golden calf and other institutional idolatry for those who are enslaved by an income tax in the United States.
+Between Mount Rushmore, the Statue of Liberty, and the animism in of a national bird, there are many examples that serve the same purpose as the golden calf and other examples of institutional idolatry for those who are enslaved by an income tax in the United States.

 ‘In Egypt, the centralized system and the excellent organization of harvests in state warehouses facilitated the development of the banking system.’ –A Sketch History of Banking, Camelia Maria Manea, University of Pitesti